Tubercle: In animals

+In fish, nuptial tubercles are formed on males for breeding.
+Nuptial pads on frogs also comprise keratinised tubercles.

 In humans

 Within the human body, there are numerous sites where tubercles develop.
 On bones, they are usually eminences used for muscle connections.
 Larger tubercles are also known as tuberosities.

 Mouth

 Tubercles are usually found behind the last molar in the upper jaw, covered by the gum.
 Surgery can be done to make tubercles less prominent.

 Bones

 In the human skeleton, a tubercle or tuberosity is a protrusion that serves as an attachment for skeletal muscles.
 The muscles attach by tendons, where the enthesis is the connective tissue between the tendon and bone.
 For example, the tibial tuberosity creates an attachment point for the ligamentum patellae, or patellar ligament.

 Lungs

 Tubercles are nodules that contain caseous necrosis, which form in the lungs as a result of an infection with Mycobacterium tuberculosis in the patients with tuberculosis.
 Granulomas form in the infected tissue and undergo necrosis in the centre.
 Tubercles are also known as tuberculous nodules, or tuberculomas.
 The affected parts develop lesions in the form of small nodules called tubercles, from which the disease gets its name.